skomik/VariousScripts/README.md

 VariousScripts
 ==============

-Various handy and not scripts
+Various Ruby scripts - handy and not so much